conjuring

 Spanish

-Word conjure is considered uncommon in modern English.
+Word conjuring is considered rare in modern English.

 It has a balanced usage among all categories: speech, fiction, newspapers and academic texts.